skippyr/dragon_byte/README.md

 			<pre><code>cd dragon_byte</code></pre>
 			<li>Use the wizard script <code>wizard.lua</code> without any arguments to see its usage instructions.</li>
 			<pre><code>./wizard.lua</code></pre>
+			<p>When running this wizard script, you must ensure that you run it in the root directory of the repository, as the <code>xcursorgen</code> util can only find the cursor images using its relative path.</p>
 			<li>To install the cursor theme for your user, use it with the subcommand <code>install</code>:</li>
 			<pre><code>./wizard.lua install</code></pre>
 			<p>If you run the script as the <code>root</code> user, installation is performed in a system wide scope, at <code>/usr/share/icons</code>.</p>
 			<p>If you run the script as a normal user, installation is performed for your current user only, at <code>${HOME}/.local/share/icons</code>.
-			<li>After installing the cursor, you will need to apply it.
+			<li>After installing the cursor them, you will need to apply it.
 You can do it using an icons management tool like <code>Cursors</code> for KDE, <code>Gnome Tweaks</code> for Gnome, <code>lxappearance</code> for others, or even using the X11 resources file <code>~/.Xresources</code>.</li>
 			<li>At any point you can uninstall the cursor theme for your user using the same script, this time with the subcommand <code>uninstall</code>.
 			<pre><code>./wizard.lua uninstall</code></pre>
 			<p>This command will remove the cursor theme from the same directory used in the installation for your user.</p>
-			<li>If you want to build and analyze the cursors, you can use that same script with the subcommand <code>build</code>.</p>
+			<li>If you want to build and analyze the cursor files, you can use that same script with the subcommand <code>build</code>.</p>
 			<pre><code>./wizard.lua build</code></pre>
-			<p>The cursor will be available in a directory called <code>dragon_byte</code> in your current directory.</p>
+			<p>The cursor files will be available in a directory called <code>dragon_byte</code> in your current directory.</p>
 			<p>Further more, you can be creative.
-As this cursor uses a permissive license and is available through PNG and Gimp files, you can customize it as you want and embed it in other places than X11 like in a web page, for example.
+As this cursor uses a permissive license and is available through PNG, in the directory <code>source_images</code> and Gimp files, in the directory <code>sources</code>, you can customize it as you want and embed it in other places than X11 like in a web page, for example.
 To get more information about the license used in this project, please refer to the License section.</p>
 		</ul>
 	<h2>Issues And Contributions</h2>
 		<p>Learn how to report issues, questions and ideas and how to contribute to this project by reading its <a href="https://skippyr.github.io/materials/pages/contributions_guideline.html">contributions guideline</a>.</p>